microsoft/bonsai-cstr/README.md

-# Continuous-stirred Tank Reactor (CSTR)
+# Continuous Stirred Tank Reactor (CSTR) sample

+> prefer active vs passive (passive adds cognitive noise)
+> one idea per sentence
+> no pronouns (this, that, you, we, rarely "it")
+> "you" best in side-bars "you might get an error if..."
+> no gender pronouns (he, she, they); prefer roles "the systems engineer"
+> avoid possessive (ESL)
+> avoid contractions (It's, hadn't)
+> avoid posessives (ESL, unique to English?)
+(Its)

-[Project Bonsai](https://aka.ms/bonsai) code sample demonstrating chemical process optimization in a continuously-stirred tank reactor (CSTR).
-Efficient control of an exothermic, non-linear chemical reaction with CSTR is a benchmark in which to compare PID, MPC and Bonsai brains.
+[Project Bonsai](https://aka.ms/bonsai) code sample demonstrating chemical process optimization in a continuous stirred tank reactor (CSTR).
+Efficient control of an exothermic, non-linear chemical reaction with a CSTR is a benchmark in which to compare PID, MPC and Bonsai brains.

 The chemical process here considers a transition from low to high conversion rate (high to low residual concentration).
 Because the